DeNA/Face2Speech/docs/index.md

 # Image and audio samples
 * Face images were provided to subjects in evaluation.
-* However, the flowing images are from wikipedia, i.e. the images provided to subects are different.
+* However, we provide the similar images from wikipedia, i.e. the images provided to subects are not same.
-* Because of copyright, we can't provide images in VGGFace.
+* Because of copyright, we can not provide images in VGGFace2.
 > The copyright remains with the original owners of the image (licence in VGGFace2)
 * **Audio samples are left: SYNTH-SPEECH (Upper limit in proposed), right: SYNTH-FACE (Proposed)**